architech-boards/brancaboard/source/STM32F0Discovery.rst

 **Blue**
 and
 **Green**
-leds go OFF and this means that the connection is done.
+LEDs turn OFF and this means that the connection is made.

 If you use the
 **SAGRAD WiFi module**